dan-bailey/learning-log/README.md

 # learning-log
 Keeping track of what I'm learning about on any given day in 2023.
+You can see my commits and look at my code, but it doesn't give you any sort of context about what I'm actively pursuing.
+Hence, this doc.

 # sections
 * [the log](https://github.com/dan-bailey/learning-log#learning-log)